theramiyer/blog/content/post/2022/remote-work.md

 We do not realise all the unconscious processing our brains do when in physical meetings; today's technology only focuses on the transactional element of it.
 Sure, Microsoft, for instance, brought features such as speaker highlight and reactions, but I think this has only moved the unconscious processing into the conscious realm.

-Silence in virtual meetings makes us think if our network connectivity has dropped, and we say, 'Hello?', thereby disturbing everyone else's thought train.
+For instance, silence in virtual meetings makes us think if our network connectivity has dropped, and we say, 'Hello?', thereby disturbing everyone else's thought train.
 In a physical meeting, a silence would merely make us look around and unconsciously understand that everyone is merely processing what we just said.

 Keeping the cameras on is more stressful, because, now, you are letting all your attendees into what is your personal space.
 This would not be the case in the office.
 It's these "little things" that make the experience taxing.